Shift3/qa-team/satelliteS&P.md

 ## Closing Issues:
 The dev team is responsible for closing any issues.
+Please do not close issues if they are to be re-tested by QA.

 ## Contact Us:
 Please keep in contact with us in the project's Slack channel whenever a push or change is being made on the staging server